 Professor Hahn has advised or co-advised more than three dozen doctoral dissertations in U.S. foreign relations history.
 He has taught thousands of undergraduates in courses on the history of U.S. foreign relations and modern U.S. history.
 He helped to launch an undergraduate study abroad program on World War II and its impact on the modern world.

-Professor Hahn earned his B.A. summa cum laude from Ohio Wesleyan University, and his M.A. and Ph.D. at Vanderbilt University, where he defended his dissertation with distinction.
+Professor Hahn earned his B.A. summa cum laude from Ohio Wesleyan University, and his M.A. and Ph.D. from Vanderbilt University, where he defended his dissertation with distinction.
 He won the 1998 Stuart L. Bernath Lecture Prize (for excellence in teaching and scholarship), and in 1995 he held a Fulbright Senior Research Fellowship in Jerusalem.
-In 2010, Ohio Governor Ted Strickland appointed Professor Hahn to a five-year term on the State of Ohio’s War of 1812 Bicentennial Commission.